-For the beginning, it is worth to search through the built-in library of models.
-If you are lucky, the needed models will be found in a couple minutes.
-You could use the search tool, but you might feel that it’s better to look through the library by yourself.
+To begin, it is worth searching through the built-in library of models.
+If you are lucky, the needed models will be found in a couple of minutes.
+You can use the search tool, but you might feel that it’s better to look through the library by yourself.
 The Window > Object Library menu opens the library.
 Choose the Armchairs category from the drop-down list.
-There are two handles near the top and bottom of the library right side with three vertical lines as an icon “|||”.
+There are two handles near the top and bottom of the library on the right side with three vertical lines as an icon “|||”.
 Drag the handle all the way to the right in order to show more thumbnails at the same time.
 Some categories in the library (like Tables or Kitchens) have a pretty large collection of 3D models.
 If you work on Windows, click the Library button near the top left corner of the program window, and choose the object library right below.

 To get a better view of the model, right-click on its thumbnail and select Show 3D Preview.
 You can rotate the model in the preview box by dragging it with the mouse.
 To preview another model, click on its thumbnail without closing the preview box.
 There is no 3D preview on Windows.

 Live Home 3D can import from various formats including 3DS, Trimble SketchUp and Collada.
 3DS models are created in Autodesk® 3DS Max® software.
-This type of models is usually commercial and made by professionals.
+This type of model is usually commercial and made by professionals.
 SketchUp (*.skp) models are created in the Trimble SketchUp software.

 Let’s see how the direct import works.
 To access the 3D model collection, you should bring up the 3D Warehouse browser.
 On Mac, select Window > Trimble 3D Warehouse™ in the menu.
 On Windows, open the menu and choose Import > From Trimble 3D Warehouse™.
-The 3D Warehouse window, that will pop up, is a simplified web browser that displays the 3D Warehouse website.
+The 3D Warehouse window that will pop up is a simplified web browser that displays the 3D Warehouse website.
 Its toolbar has customary navigation buttons to go to the previous, next or home page (of the 3D Warehouse, of course).

 Search for 3D models.
 For example, type “armchair” with some description into the search box and click Search.
 Once you have found one you like, click on its thumbnail to open the model’s page.
 There will be a bigger picture of the 3D model and some technical details.
 Click the Download button and then click on one of the file formats to start downloading.
 During the download process, the object may be shown in the project as a dummy object (cube).
 Just wait until it is downloaded completely.

-Let’s imagine that you are designing a room in yellow colors.
-And you have found a nice 3D model of curtains.
+Let’s imagine that you are designing a room in yellow colors, and you have found a nice 3D model of curtains.

-The modifications could be as the following.
 The Ambient Color was changed from gray to yellow.
 The Diffuse Color became darker.
 The Specular Color was turned from black to dark gray.